jpsalado92/GDS-Resources/gds_tutorials/tutorial2_customviz/README.md

 // subscribe to data and style changes dscc.subscribeToData(drawViz, { transform: dscc.objectTransform });
 ```

 Create the combined JavaScript file, and re-upload your visualization files to Google Cloud Storage.
-Then, refresh the Data Studio report where you tested your community visualization. <br/>
+Then, refresh the Data Studio report where you tested your community visualization.

-You should be able to change the color of the rectangle using the selector in the style menu.<br/>
+You should be able to change the color of the rectangle using the selector in the style menu.

 ![2](2.gif)

 ### 2. Render the data as a bar chart
 Replace the code in your ``myVizSource.js`` file with the code below.

+This adds the following:
+1. Padding for the graph.
+2. Defined the constraints for the bars to be rendered through ``maxBarHeight`` and ``barWidth``.
+3. Defined the ``largestMetric`` for scaling purposes.
+4. "Plugged" the data from metrics and styles in ``myViz.json`` to the rendering.
+5. Rendered the bars according to the source data in a loop.
+6. Placed a label containing the title of the dimension below each bar.
 ```js
 function drawViz(data) {
   let rowData = data.tables.DEFAULT;